 By learning some basic identification techniques, you can alleviate your concerns, or know whether you should call for assistance, should you find a snake on your property.

 If you do require assistance, be certain that you know the exact location of the snake, and if outdoors, do not take your eyes off of the snake until help arrives.
-If the snake cannot be found after we dispatch someone to travel to your home to remove it, charges still apply, and for snakes outdoors, prepayment is required before we will respond.
+If the snake cannot be found after we dispatch someone to travel to remove it, charges still apply, and for snakes outdoors, prepayment is required before we will respond.
 It is unfortunate that we’ve had to take this step, but we have been left with the choice of either discontinuing snake removal services all together, or to institute a policy that addresses the (unfortunate) issues we’ve experienced on several occasions.